 #1 Workplace Safety Software

-Ultimate solution for creating & populating safety policies, sending instant important updates, collecting field incident reports & fill-and-sign checklists.
+All-in-one app for easily creating & populating safety policies, sending important updates in real-time, collecting field incident reports & fill-and-sign checklists.
+All this & more!

-This blog will describe key workplace safety tips to know in 2021, and how a digital workforce management solution can help establish a proactive process to enhance workplace safety, security, and compliance across the workforce while driving additional productivity.
+This blog will describe key workplace safety tips to know in 2022, and how a digital workforce management solution can help establish a proactive process to enhance workplace safety, security, and compliance across the workforce while driving additional productivity.
 These are the workplace safety tips that every employee should know.

 Fixing unsafe conditions and preventing bad things from happening starts with YOU.
 Employees must report unsafe conditions to their managers as soon as they notice something isn’t right.
 Managers are legally obligated to create a safe working environment so if you report something as unsafe, they have to correct it as soon as possible.
 From wet floors to a ladder that is slightly bent and more, make sure you speak up so you can create a safe workplace for yourself and your colleagues.

-Using mobile checklists and forms app allows you to report unsafe conditions in real-time so your manager can correct the issue straight away.
-Plus, by digitizing your incident reports you get the ability to send immediate updates to all employees alerting them to the problem and how to avoid injury.
+TIP: Using mobile checklists and forms apps allows you to report unsafe conditions in real-time so your manager can correct the issue straight away.
+Plus, by digitizing your incident reports you have the ability to send immediate updates to all employees alerting them to the problem and how to avoid injury.

 Whether your company purchases new equipment or just updates safety procedures, you must know the new safety procedures and safety topics for work associated with the change.

-For example, just in October 2020, The Occupational Safety and Health Administration (OSHA) issued temporary guidance on enforcement of initial and annual fit-testing requirements in the Respiratory Protection Standard for Powered Air Purifying Respirators (PAPRs).
+For example, just in October 2020, (OSHA) issued temporary guidance on enforcement of initial and annual fit-testing requirements in the Respiratory Protection Standard for Powered Air Purifying Respirators (PAPRs).
 Enforcement discretion for this specific protocol is limited to healthcare personnel or other workers engaged in high- or very high-exposure-risk activities, but it’s important that every employee will receive all the safety updates and explanations regarding new regulations.

 Workplace safety and handling procedures exist to keep your employees safe, especially those when involving heavy machinery.
 It is essential to use each tool and machine according to instruction, shortcuts will only cause injury and just aren’t worth the few minutes you may save.
 So, be sure you’re using the right tool, the correct way.

 Taking regular breaks is not just required by OSHA but it’s just common sense too.
 The entire reason that OSHA included the regular breaks is common sense, when workers are tired, they’re more prone to incidents because awareness of their surroundings is hampered by exhaustion.
-Taking breaks on a regular schedule helps keep employees fresh.
+Taking breaks on a regular schedule helps keep employees fresh and alert.